torvalds/linux/Documentation/teaching/lectures/processes.rst

 For example, if `CLONE_FILES | CLONE_VM | CLONE_FS` is used by the
-caller than effectively a new thread is created.
-If these flags are not used than a new process is created.
+caller then effectively a new thread is created.
+If these flags are not used then a new process is created.

 Namespaces and "containers"
 ---------------------------